alexyonk/Modified-EFEL/README.md

 8b.
 If you input all traces value (12) and the code ran successfully, the data will be stored in the appropriate variable (AllC#Traces) with an accompanying "All traces analyzed successfully!" for each trace analyzed.

+Example .dat file and .mat file have been provided.